bangle-io/nalanda/CONTRIBUTING.md

 ## Updating documentation site

+1. If you did an alpha/beta release, you don't need to do update docs.

 1. After doing a release, you need to update the documentation site.

-1. If you did an alpha release, you don't need to do anything else as the documentation site will automatically update.

 1. If you did a latest release, you need to update the documentation site manually.